quellabs/signal-hub/README.md

 5. Use pattern matching for logging and debugging purposes
 6. Keep signals focused on specific events
 7. Consider using priorities for handlers that need to run first or last
+8. Use the unified getSignal() and findSignals() methods for a consistent experience

 ## License